-16. Attomey-General and Solicitor-General to be appointed State Counsel for Zambia
+16. Attorney-General, Solicitor-General and Director of Public Prosecutions to be appointed State Counsel for Zambia

-Upon the appointment of any person to the office of the Attorney-General or the Solicitor-General, the rank and dignity of a State Counsel for Zambia shall be conferred upon such person by the President
+- (1) Upon the appointment of any person to the office of Attorney-General, Solicitor-General or Director of Public Prosecutions, the rank and dignity of a State Counsel for Zambia shall be conferred upon that person by the President. - (2) The person holding the office of Director of Public Prosecutions, shall, on the commencement of this Act, be conferred with the rank and diginity of State Counsel by the President.